 - Donation sum options and a monthly giving option

-UNICEF does a great job with their donation page.
-They split the page into two.
-The first one has all the information about the cause they are fighting and how UNICEF is helping.
+UNICEF does a great job with its donation page.
+They split the page into two columns.
+The first has all the information about the cause they are fighting and how UNICEF is helping.
 The second column has a Donate Now call-to-action.

 They make the “Donate” button really distinct.
 It leads them to the second page with the donation form.

 The events page of your nonprofit website should have a minimalistic design.
-The best practice is to list out all the events without making the page too overwhelming and link each event to a landing page with more details.
+List out all events without overwhelming the page and link each event to a landing page with more details.

 Here’s an example of the Humane Society events page: